 I’ve been offered several deals by publishers, and I’ve been approached by a number of agents.
 I’ve declined all those offers.
-That might seem crazy but the honest truth is I’ve never been tempted by the finances on offer.
+That might seem crazy, but the honest truth is I’ve never been tempted by the finances on offer.
 One publisher offered me a deal for my first novel, The ’86 Fix, a few months after I self-published it.
 The advance they offered was the equivalent of what that book typically made in three months.
-Financially, it made no sense signing over the rights to my book and walking away from thousands of pounds.
+Financially, it made no sense to sign over the rights to my book and walk away from thousands of pounds.

-The royalties on offer via KDP are three or four times that you’ll earn through a traditional publishing deal, and they’re paid monthly (rather than every six months).
-I do have a traditional deal for my audiobooks but the money I make from those is a pittance compared to what I make from ebooks.
+The royalties on offer via KDP are three or four times what you’ll earn through a traditional publishing deal, and they’re paid monthly (rather than every six months).
+I do have a traditional deal for my audiobooks, but the money I make from those is a pittance compared to what I make from ebooks.